RobinHankin/freealg/CONTRIBUTING.md

-# Contributing to `stokes`
+# Contributing to `freealg`

-Thank you for considering contributing to `stokes`!
+Thank you for considering contributing to `freealg`!
 I appreciate your interest in making this project better.
 Please read and adhere to the [Code of Conduct](CODE_OF_CONDUCT.md) to maintain a safe, welcoming, and inclusive environment.
-Various forms of contributions are
+Various forms of contributions are welcome:
-welcome:

 - **Bug Reports**: Feel free to report any bugs you encounter.
 - **Documentation**: Typos, clarity issues, or missing guides: your